marcoSven/blink-cmp-yanky/README.md

-# blink-yanky
+# blink-cmp-yanky

-`blink-yanky` is a Neovim Lua plugin that provides a smart yank history completion source for the [blink.cmp](https://github.com/blink-cmp/blink-cmp) completion framework.
+`blink-cmp-yanky` is a Neovim Lua plugin that provides a smart yank history completion source for the [blink.cmp](https://github.com/blink-cmp/blink-cmp) completion framework.
 It enables you to quickly access and insert your clipboard history from [yanky.nvim](https://github.com/gbprod/yanky.nvim), improving your editing workflow with seamless integration and customizable filtering.

 ---